ShyamDodway/YouTube-Video-Question-Answering-with-RAG-LLM/README.md

-# 🎥 YouTube Q&A Bot with RAG + LangChain
+# 🎥 YouTube Q&A Bot with RAG + LLM

 A Retrieval-Augmented Generation (RAG) app that lets users **ask questions about any YouTube video**.
-The app extracts the video transcript, stores it in a vector database (FAISS), and answers user queries with context-aware responses using **LangChain + OpenAI**.
+The app extracts the video transcript, stores it in a vector database (FAISS), and answers user queries with context-aware responses using **OpenAI**.

 👉 Live Demo (optional): [Add your Streamlit/Hugging Face link here]